camunda/camunda-docs-manual/content/update/minor/723-to-724/_index.md

 For reference, check `cron-util` documentation <a href="https://github.com/jmrozanec/cron-utils">here</a>.

-# Quarkus 3.27 Extension Update
+# Quarkus 3.27 extension update

 The Camunda Quarkus extension has been updated to use Quarkus 3.27.
 This version brings its own features and changes.
 For a complete list, see the [Quarkus 3.27 LTS release blog post](https://quarkus.io/blog/quarkus-3-27-released/).